 Hello!
 Welcome to Home on Magnolia Hill and Thank you so much for stopping by!

-I wear a few hats in my day-to-day life: wife to Ray (my high school sweetheart), mom to our two boys, & farm mom to our 23 chickens, 4 goats, 2 dogs, and our cat.
+I wear a few hats in my day-to-day life: wife to Ray (my high school sweetheart), mom to our two boys, & farm mom to our ever growing number of dairy goats, laying hens, & farm pets.

 I was born and raised in a small town in the Felicianas of South Louisiana.
 I feel so blessed to have had the privilege to grow up in a part of the world that, to me, has been so inspiring; rich in culture, access to the outdoors, and deep architectural history....excellent fuel for my personal form of creativity.
 Click here or here for interesting facts and history about the Felicianas.

 I have been a DIYer since my very early years; I’ve been fixing things, building things, creating things, and growing things (plants & animals) as long as I can remember!

 - I love coffee (really, really love coffee), especially pour over.

 - I love watching movies in languages other than English, especially German.